The 6 Best Content Distribution Platforms That Actually Work

 HARO is an excellent site for link building, citation building, brand awareness, and hooking up with journalists (professionally).
 I've written before about how to use it effectively and had some reasonable success myself.
 So why is it in the dishonorable mentions pile?

-Cision HARO Homepage
+Cision Haro Homepage

 It's because it's not a content distribution platform.
 If you go into it and try to share links to your content, you won't get anywhere.
 It's all about original quotes and citations, not whole article shares.